Rapid KL: Infrastructure

 The KL Monorail connects the KL Sentral transport hub in the south and Titiwangsa in the north with the "Golden Triangle", a commercial, shopping, and entertainment area in the heart of Kuala Lumpur, consisting of the Bukit Bintang area, and surrounded by Jalan Imbi, Jalan Bukit Bintang, Jalan Sultan Ismail, and Jalan Raja Chulan.

-The BRT Sunway Line, the world's first all-electric bus rapid transit system, has an exclusive right-of-way and operates on an elevated guideway that is not shared with normal road traffic.
+The BRT Sunway Line, the world's first all-electric bus rapid transit (BRT) system, has an exclusive right-of-way and operates on an elevated guideway that is not shared with normal road traffic.
 The BRT line serves the high-density areas of Sunway and Subang Jaya.
+The line interchanges with the Kelana Jaya Line at USJ 7.

 Stations

-Since the Kelana Jaya Line and Ampang/Sri Petaling Lines were intended to be operated by different owners during the planning and construction phase, both lines have unique and distinct station designs.
-Except for the underground section between the and Damai, the entirety of the Kelana Jaya Line is elevated or at-grade.
-The Kelana Jaya Line runs in a northeast-southwesterly direction.
+Since the LRT Kelana Jaya Line and the LRT Ampang and Sri Petaling Lines were intended to be operated by different owners during the planning and construction phase, both lines have unique and distinct station designs.
+Except for the underground section between the and Damai, the entirety of the LRT Kelana Jaya Line is elevated or at-grade.
+The LRT Kelana Jaya Line runs in a northeast-southwesterly direction.
 Of a total of 37 stations, 31 are elevated, 5 are underground, and one, is at-grade.
 The service depot is located in Subang.

 The stations are styled in several types of architectural designs.
 Elevated stations, in most parts, were constructed in four major styles with distinctive roof designs for specific portions of the line.
-The KL Sentral station, added later, features a design more consistent with the Stesen Sentral station building.
+The station, added later, features a design more consistent with the Stesen Sentral station building.
 Underground stations, however, tend to feature unique concourse layout and vestibules, and feature floor-to-ceiling platform screen doors to prevent platform-to-track intrusions.
 22 stations (including two terminal stations and the five subway stations) use a single island platform, while 15 others use two side platforms.
 Stations with island platforms allow easy interchange between north-bound and south-bound trains without requiring one to walk down/up to the concourse level.

-On the Ampang and Sri Petaling Lines, the system includes a total of 36 stations: eleven along the shared - section, seven along the -Chan Sow Lin section and eighteen along the -Chan Sow Lin section.
+On the LRT Ampang and Sri Petaling Lines, the system includes a total of 36 stations: eleven along the shared - section, seven along the -Chan Sow Lin section and eighteen along the -Chan Sow Lin section.
 The service depot and primary train depots for the system are situated before the Ampang station at the end of the Ampang-bound line, and beside the Putra Heights station at the end of Putra Heights-bound line.

-The line between the Plaza Rakyat station to the Sentul Timur station is strictly elevated, with the line between the Bandaraya station to the Titiwangsa station running along the Gombak River.
-The Chan Sow Lin-Ampang line is primarily surface leveled, while the Chan Sow Lin-Putra Heights line uses a combination of surface leveled and elevated tracks.
+The line between the Plaza Rakyat station and the Sentul Timur station is strictly elevated, with the line between the Bandaraya station and the Titiwangsa station running along the Gombak River.
+The Chan Sow Lin-Ampang line is primarily surface-level, while the Chan Sow Lin-Putra Heights line uses a combination of surface-level and elevated tracks.